quantombone/linux-jedi-files/README.md

 Macbook Pro, Macbook Air, iMac, Linux Machines, Datacenters

 ## Note for Apple Machines
-It is a good idea to get MacPorts and "sudo port install ..." a bunch of core utilities
+It is a good idea to get MacPorts and "sudo port install coreutils" to get gls working

 --Tomasz Malisiewicz (malist@gmail.com)